 CARE Family Consultation //

-Are you feeling: down, depleted, or discouraged?; unable to relax?; that life is in limbo?; discomfort at not being where you think you ought to be?; not as happy as you should be?, and despite professional success, unsettled?
+Are you feeling: down, depleted, or discouraged?; unable to relax?; life is in limbo?; discomfort at not being where you think you ought to be?; not as happy as you should be?, and despite your professional success, unsettled?

 Do you also believe that you can experience more - more happiness, positive self-esteem, and a better you...?
-In our unprecedented times and in the discontent they churn, I invite you to explore your soul and to embark on your adventure of self-exploration.
+In our unprecedented times and in the discontent they churn, I invite you to explore your soul and to embark on your adventure of self-exploration by scheduling your appointment.